-80. We reaffirm the role and authority of the General Assembly on global matters of concern to the international community, as set out in the Charter.

-81. We further reaffirm the central position of the General Assembly as the chief deliberative, policymaking and representative organ of the United Nations.
-In this regard, we call for the Assembly to further integrate sustainable development as a key element of the overarching framework for United Nations activities and adequately address sustainable development in its agenda setting, including through periodic high-level dialogues.
+- 79. We reaffirm the role and authority of the General Assembly on global matters of concern to the international community, as set out in the Charter.
+[Agreed ad ref] - 80.
+We further reaffirm the central position of the General Assembly as the chief deliberative, policy-making and representative organ of the United Nations.
+In this regard, we call for the General Assembly to further integrate sustainable development as a key element of the overarching framework for United Nations activities and adequately address sustainable development in its agenda setting, including through periodic high-level dialogues.
+[Agreed ad ref]